-Ever wonder why some negotiators approach the situation from completely different viewpoints and with others it goes easily and smoothly?
+Ever wonder why negotiators approach the situation from completely different viewpoints, and some are unsuccessful while for others, it goes easily and smoothly?
 It might be that they have similar or very different styles.
 Without awareness of one’s own style, and idea of what style a negotiation counterpart brings and the advantages and disadvantages of working with differing styles, it may make for a bumpier road to successful outcomes.

 Negotiators have a tendency to negotiate from one of five styles: competing, accommodating, avoiding, compromising, or collaborative.
 These are adapted from Thomas Kilmann’s conflict styles and tend to correlate well in negotiation, especially given that there is sometimes tension when two or more parties are trying to meet their differing or conflicting needs.

 According to observation over the last two decades of hundreds of negotiator behaviors and perspectives and confirmed through negotiation literature, generally people approach negotiations from one of these five styles and exhibit the certain characteristics.

 Negotiators that exhibit this style are assertive, self-confident, and focused on the deal and results.
 These individuals tend to pursue their own concerns, sometimes at their counterpart’s expense, and in the extreme can become aggressive and domineering.
 On the assertive vs. cooperative scale, this style is higher in assertiveness and lower in cooperativeness.
 Using the substance vs. relationship axes, competing negotiators tend to be more focused on the substance than the relationship.